e-mitchell/traffic-tracker/README.md

 ### Step 3: Run Code Automatically Using GitHub Actions

+To run the Python code automatically using GitHub Actions, first create a new repository (like this one, called 'traffic-tracker') and commit the Python code to the repository.
+Create a new workflow by selection **Actions > New Workflow > set up a workflow yourself**.
+A new YAML file will be created in the `.github/workflows` directory.

-The YAML file `.github/workflows/run_tracker.yml` contains the GitHub Actions workflow that runs the Python code every day (or week).
+In this repository, the YAML file `.github/workflows/run_tracker.yml` contains the GitHub Actions workflow that runs the Python code every day.
 It also tells GitHub to commit the CSV files to the repository.
+The `requirements.txt` file tells GitHub actions which Python libraries to load prior to running the Python code.
 Here's an example:

 ```yaml
 name: Traffic Tracker